Token Spammers, Rug Pulls, and SniperBots: An Analysis of the Ecosystem of Tokens in Ethereum and in the Binance Smart Chain (BNB): The Anatomy of a Rug Pull

 The top token spammer creates 17,936 tokens in the timeframe of our analysis.
 If we look at the name of these tokens, we find that almost all of them have the same name (the tokens have only 76 unique names), with the most used being 'Pornhub' with 605 occurrences.
 The median lifetime of these tokens is extremely small: 45 mins.
 Lastly, almost all of the tokens (99.7\%) created by this address have a liquidity pool.
-We now detail in depth the life of one of the tokens.
+We study the liquidity pools of these tokens and find out that they are used to perform an operation commonly known as rug pull~\cite{rugpulls,mazorra2022not}.
+In the following, we report a detailed example of a rug pull operation carried out by this address.

-\textbf{The anatomy of an operation.} We focus on \textit{OnlyFans}\footnote{0xe8b6f08841d668605343A63144D76ff2dE9A1199}, a token created by the top token spammer on block 8090747 (2021-06-07 01:40:34 PM UTC) by issuing a contract creation transaction.
-This token has a supply of $10^{32}$ and its symbol is the Unicode \textit{U+1F48B}, the emoji of a kiss mark, followed by the string "OnlyFans".
-On block 8090751 (2021-06-07 01:40:46 PM UTC), after 4 blocks from its creation, the token spammer creates a liquidity pool that contains the pair (OnlyFans, WrappedBNB) and adds a liquidity of 20 Wrapped BNB (almost \$7,180 at the moment of the operation) and 44 trillions of OnlyFans tokens.
+We focus on \textit{OnlyFans}\footnote{0xe8b6f08841d668605343A63144D76ff2dE9A1199}, a token created by the top token spammer on block 8090747 (2021-06-07 01:40:34 PM UTC) by issuing a contract creation transaction.
+On block 8090751 (2021-06-07 01:40:46 PM UTC), after 4 blocks from its creation, the token spammer creates a liquidity pool that contains the pair (OnlyFans, WrappedBNB) and adds a liquidity of 20 Wrapped BNB (almost \$7,180 at the moment of the operation) and 44 trillion of OnlyFans tokens.

-After just 6 seconds, on block 8090753 (2021-06-07 01:40:52 PM UTC), an address swaps 4 billion OnlyFans for 0.002 Wrapped BNB (\$0.718).
-That operation is followed by other 12 addresses---12 different swaps---for a total buy of $5.2*10^{12}$ OnlyFans for 2.67 Wrapped BNB (\$958).
-After 2 hours from the creation of the token, at block 8093101 (2021-06-07 03:38:55 PM UTC), the token spammer removes all the liquidity from the liquidity pools leaving it drained.
+After just 6 seconds, on block 8090753, an address swaps 4 million OnlyFans for 0.002 Wrapped BNB (\$0.718).
+This operation is followed by 11 other swaps---performed by 11 different addresses---for a total buy of $5.1740396*10^{12}$ OnlyFans for 2.67 Wrapped BNB (\$958).
+After 2 hours from the creation of the token, at block 8093101 (2021-06-07 03:38:55 PM UTC), the token spammer removes all the liquidity from the liquidity pool, leaving it drained.
 Since the 12 addresses added Wrapped BNB into the pool by buying OnlyFans, the token spammer collects 22.67 Wrapped BNB and has a profit of 2.67 Wrapped BNB (\$958).

-These kind of operations are quite frequent and are commonly called rug pulls or exit scams~\cite{rugpulls,mazorra2022not}.